gotev/android-cookie-store/README.md

 Android InMemory and persistent Cookie Store for `HttpURLConnection` and `OkHttp`.

 ## Why?
-Neither `HttpURLConnection` nor `OkHttp` provides a native and rapid way of storing cookies on Android.
+Neither `HttpURLConnection` nor `OkHttp` provides a native and rapid way of storing cookies persistently on Android.
 This library aims to fill this gap, by extending standard `java.net.CookieStore` in Kotlin, with extendability in mind.

 With this library you have:
 - an in memory only cookie store